-This course covers the development of high-quality, individualized, responsive/engaging relationships and experiences for infants, toddlers, and twos.
-Emphasis is placed on typical and atypical child development, positive early learning experiences, supporting and engaging diverse families, providing safe, warm and nurturing interactions, and the application of the NC Foundations for Early Learning and Development.
-Upon completion, students should be able to demonstrate responsive planning, respectful relationships and exposure to a variety of developmentally appropriate experiences/materials that support a foundation for healthy development and growth of culturally, linguistically and ability diverse children birth to 36 months.
-(2017 SP)
+This course covers the development of high-quality, individualized. responsive/engaging relationships and experiences for infants, toddlers, and twos.
+Emphasis is placed on typical and atypical child development, working with diverse families to provide positive, supportive, and engaging early learning activities and interactions through field experiences and the application of the NC Foundations for Early Learning and Development.
+Upon completion, students should be able to demonstrate responsive curriculum planning, respectful relationships and exposure to a variety of developmentally appropriate experiences/materials that support a foundation for healthy development and growth of culturally, linguistically and ability diverse children birth to 36 months.
+(2018 FA)

-EDU-235School-Age Develop and Programs3 (3-0)ANDPrerequisites:DRE-098Corequisites:None
+EDU-235 School-Age Develop and Programs 3 (3-0) F Prerequisites: DRE-098 or ENG-002 Corequisites: None